 There are a couple of exceptions; for example, sometimes the x starts at 0 (such as in the radical function), we don’t have the negative portion of the x end behavior.
 Also, when x starts very close to zero (such as in in the log function), we indicate that x is starting from the positive (right) side of 0 (and the y is going down); we indicate this by .

 Again, the “parent functions” assume that we have the simplest form of the function; in other words, the function either goes through the origin (0, 0), or if it doesn’t go through the origin, it isn’t shifted in any way.

-When a function is shifted in any way from its “parent function“, it is said to be transformed, and is a transformation of a function.
+When a function is shifted, stretched (or compressed), or flipped in any way from its “parent function“, it is said to be transformed, and is a transformation of a function.
 Functions are typically transformed either vertically or horizontally.

 When functions are transformed on the outside of the part, you move the function up and down and do the “regular” math, as we’ll see in the examples below.
-These are vertical transformations.
+These are vertical transformations or translations.

 Here are the rules and examples of when functions are transformed on the “outside” (notice that the y values are affected).
 The t-charts include the points (ordered pairs) of the original parent functions, and also the transformed or shifted points.

 Here are the rules and examples of when functions are transformed on the “inside” (notice that the x values are affected).
-Notice that when the x values are affected, you do the math in the “opposite” way: if you you’re adding on the inside, you subtract from the x; if you’re subtracting on the inside, you add to the x; if you’re multiplying on the inside, you divide from the x; if you’re dividing on the inside, you multiply to the x.
+Notice that when the x values are affected, you do the math in the “opposite” way from what the function looks like: if you you’re adding on the inside, you subtract from the x; if you’re subtracting on the inside, you add to the x; if you’re multiplying on the inside, you divide from the x; if you’re dividing on the inside, you multiply to the x.
 If you have a negative value on the inside, you flip across the y axis.